 National Member Committees work closely with their neighbouring countries and global peers to facilitate cross-border partnerships.
 These regional and cross-regional networks provide a neutral forum for community members to establish dialogue, foster an exchange of impartial views and best practice, and identify common areas of action to enhance regional integration, cooperation and accelerate energy transitions.

-Regional networks also undertake studies and organise events covering priorities for that part of the world, and to guide policy and technical understanding.
+Regional networks undertake studies, organise events, and drive action covering priorities for that part of the world to guide policy and provide a technical understanding to achieve impact.
 They are led by a regional Vice-Chair and supported by a Regional Manager.

 The World Energy Council six regions are as follows: